startrekreviews.com Season Two

 It's not the only problem with the episode.
 The aliens really look terrible.
 The wigs are horribly big and obvious, and the whole thing has just a little too much "flower children" sensibility (this problem is going to get worse before it gets better).
 And the guest star as Nona is no match for the more formidable guests we have just seen.
 In fact, she's quite over the top.
 And what's with those pants?
 Star Trek costumes are rather hit or miss during this period.

 Then there is the illness device.
 In this episode both Spock and McCoy get shot (each suffering invisible wounds with instantly dry blood stains), and Kirk is savaged by a man in a monster suit.
 The guest star gets knifed to death, and we have a new doctor brought on board just to bitch-slap Spock back to life.
 Fontana showed that illness need not suck the life out of an episode, but Roddenberry doesn't have the same skill.
-WIth eveyone laid up at one time or another, we might as well be watching a show about a medical ship.
+With everyone laid up at one time or another, we might as well be watching a show about a medical ship.
 As a device, here is it misused.

 Even more problematic is the staging of several scenes.
 In the opening we are asked to believe that Kirk and Spock -- in their brightly-colored uniform shirts and black pants -- are not visible to the planet's inhabitants.
 The camera angles are particularly unfortunate.
 This continues to be a problem throughout the episode.